oddbird/oddleventy/content/blog/2024/grid-masonry-nuance.md

 - The meaning of the word 'grid'.
-  CSS grids aligned on a single axis have been _the default_ since I started building websites in the early 2000's -- and there are still use-cases for `display:grid` that focus entirely on one axis.
+  CSS grids aligned on a single axis have been _the default_ since I started building websites in the early 2000s -- and there are still use-cases for `display:grid` that focus entirely on one axis.
   Whatever we decide, the term 'grid' is going to be fine.
 - Masonry being frivolous, as a layout.
   I get it.
-  What we call _the Pinterest layout_ (derogatory), has often been over used, and poorly used.
+  What we call _the Pinterest layout_ (derogatory) has often been overused, and poorly used.
   Beyond image galleries,
   I don't find that sort of
   random placement particularly useful.
-  But there are many other use cases for _flowing items into columns without aligning rows_, and we shouldn't lose site of that.
+  But there are many other use cases for _flowing items into columns without aligning rows_, and we shouldn't lose sight of that.
   This is going to be a powerful tool when it ships, so it's worth spending some time to consider how we want it to work.